-• If the package requires the server to reboot, the user is prompted to reboot the machine.

-• The install process looks first for a splash page If the splash page specifies the pre-installation option, it will look for an index.cgi or index.php page to call.
-It will pass in the following two variables a GET request to these files: submiturl and cancelurl.
+- •If the package requires the server to reboot, the user is prompted to reboot the machine. - •The installation process looks first for a Splash component.
+If Splash contains preinstallation tags, it looks for an index.cgi or index.php page to call.
+It passes the following two variables, submiturl and cancelurl, as a GET request, to index.cgi or index.php.

-The splash page optionally specifies a pre-installation page, which allows developer to create a custom page for the package including license information.
+The splash page optionally specifies a preinstallation page, which allows developer to create a custom page for the package including license information.
 This page must be a CGI or PHP page that accepts GET requests.